corley/aws-ant-task/README.md

 </target>
 ```

-Or copy them to the $ANT_HOME/libs directory.
+Or copy them to the $ANT_HOME/libs directory and use directly, without specifying the classpath.